Little Joe Ventures Fellowship

 Travel & Award

-All expenses paid, domestic and international trips - plus, a $5,000 award for an entrepreneurial project or internship.
+All expenses paid trips - plus, an award of up to $5,000 for an entrepreneurial project.

 Program Fellows